jonmichaell/ccleaner/docs/index.rst

-How to Use CCleaner to Optimize and Clean Your PC Fast
+How to Use CCleaner to Optimize and Clean Your PC Fast?
 ----

 .. image:: get-start.png